cyjake/leoric/Readme.md

 - Submitting pull requests
 - Contributing to translations

-## Related Projects
+## egg-orm

 If developing web applications with [egg framework](https://eggjs.org/), it's highly recommended using the [egg-orm](https://github.com/eggjs/egg-orm) plugin.
+More detailed examples about setting up egg-orm with egg framework in either JavaScript or TypeScript can be found at <https://github.com/eggjs/egg-orm/tree/master/examples>